t-w00d/LC-CNC/README.md

 #

-# \## 🧑‍🏫 Educational Use
+# \ Educational Use

 #

 # This project is tailored for use in schools, makerspaces, and research labs.
-The provided curriculum aligns with engineering design, CNC machining, and embedded systems fundamentals.
+The provided curriculum aligns with design and performance of this specific machine.

 #